oceanlau/garbage/LeetCode/README.md

 - Bin search you don't see:

   - [410.
 Split Array Largest Sum](https://leetcode.com/problems/split-array-largest-sum/).
 Use bin search to find the answers, use greedy accumulator to prove the answer.
+  - [300.
+Longest Increasing Subsequence](https://leetcode.com/problems/longest-increasing-subsequence/). `tails[i]` means the smallest ending number of LIS length i.
+We update it going through nums and use binary search.

 ### Sort